Frequently asked questions

 A Maximum of one adult and one child per piggy.
 (Any more and the piggies get frightened).
-We have three walking piggies.
-If you have a bigger party the walks will be after one another, with rest time in between.
+If you have a larger group the walks will be after one another, with rest time in between.

 Q How long are the pig walks?

-A About 20 minutes or so, depending of the mood of the piggy on the day.
+A Adult pigs - about 20 minutes or so, depending of the mood of the piggy on the day.

 Q Can I share my pig walk with someone else?